j-ibad/HavenChat/README.md

 ## Description

-The title of the Final Project is “HavenCaht”, an secure live chatting service
+The title of the Final Project is “HavenChat”, an secure live chatting service
 <br>

 This Project was Generated with REACT!